Tulane Home Tulane Shield logo linking to site home page

 Masters Program for Non-Tulane Undergraduates

 Tulane University offers a Master of Science degree in Neuroscience for students with baccalaureate degrees from other institutions.
 Students in the M.S. program take courses relevant to their interests in Neuroscience and related fields.
-Completion of an empirical master’s thesis under the guidance of an advisor who is a member of the Neuroscience Graduate Faculty is optional.
-The mission of the M.S. program is to prepare students for admission to doctoral programs in the neurosciences, for admission to medical or other profession schools, or the workforce.
+Completion of an empirical master’s thesis under the guidance of an advisor who is a member of the Tulane Brain Institute is optional.
+However, this may require additional semester(s) beyond the one-year program, and additional fees would be charged.
+All master's students are encouraged to gain research experience and may earn independent study credit.
+The mission of the M.S. program is to prepare students for admission to doctoral programs in the neurosciences, for admission to medical or other professional schools, and/or the workforce.
 Completion of the M.S. program does not guarantee acceptance to Tulane's Ph.D. programs or medical school.

 Contacts